 This treatment is painless and takes almost 30 minutes.
 In case of any complication, doctors may advise you to stay under observation for 24 hours.
 Doctors usually perform an ICD examination of cardiac patients regularly to monitor their condition and maintain track of changes.

 Before a medical procedure or surgery, your doctor will advise you on certain precautions and perform a few tests before a deliberator checkup.
 Some of the tests are as follows:

 ECG is an abbreviation of electrocardiography used to know the potential risks before an ICD checkup.
-During the test, electrodes are placed on the chest to examine the heart’s health by checking heartbeat rate, etc. This procedure is usually painless and has no side effects.
+During the test, electrodes are placed on the chest to examine the heart’s health by checking the heartbeat rate, etc. This procedure is usually painless and has no side effects.

 2. Event recorder:

-It is a device that the patient wears to examine their heart’s health even when a patient is not in hospital and doing routine tasks.
+It is a device that the patient wears to examine their heart’s health even when a patient is not in the hospital and doing routine tasks.
 The patient usually wears it for a few days to record any irregular symptoms of heart disease in the event recorder.
 Doctors typically recommend this device before an ICD checkup.

 3. Holter Monitor:

 It is a similar device to an event recorder that is used to keep a check on a patient’s heartbeat.
 Sometimes when doctors can’t detect a heart problem in ECG, they recommend this device to monitor heart health for extended periods.
 This device can also use during routine work.